videosdk-live/character-sdk-flutter-rive-example/README.md

 ## 📁 Project Structure

 Currently, the Rive character is provided in the assets folder.
 However, you can customize it as needed.
-To do so, visit the `Rive Editor` or the `Rive Marketplace`, select or create a character, export it, and add it to the assets folder in your project.
+To do so, visit the [Rive Editor](https://rive.app/editor) or the [Rive Marketplace](https://rive.app/marketplace/), select or create a character, export it, and add it to the assets folder in your project.
 Once added, you can use the new character in your application.

 ```
 /character-sdk-flutter-rive-example/